 We need more police officers.
 We also need a new North Precinct headquarters—and we really should divide the current North Precinct (everything north of the Ship Canal) in two, so it is closer to the size of other precincts around the City.

-Transportation and Climate Change
+Transportation and the Climate Crisis

 Pedestrian safety is a huge issue in District 5, where two-thirds of the City’s missing sidewalks are located.
 We need a commitment from the City to equity.
 We need a funded plan to make our urban villages and the pathways to our schools safe.
 We also need better east-west transit connections, particularly for the coming Sound Transit stations.
 And we need a safe bicycle network across the City.

 All of this is important to our quality of life.
 It is also important so that Seattle does its part to meet the greatest challenge facing humanity: the climate crisis.
 I use that term instead of "climate change" to emphasize the urgency of action and the serious consequences of inaction, since disrupting the comparatively stable global climate that has allowed human civilization to develop is an enormously foolish risk that we as a species are continuing to take.

 Fighting for Our Neighborhoods